kuylar/discord-embedded-godot/README.md

 This is the Godot 4 version of the SDK.
 Switch to the `master` branch to use the Godot 3 version instead.

+For support, you can visit our [Discord server](https://discord.gg/zHydENpSbr) and head to the #godot-discord-sdk-discussion channel.

 > [!NOTE]
 > Godot 4 builds will not work in Discord if you have thread support enabled.
 To disable threading, either use Godot 3 or use Godot 4.3 beta versions
 >